Simple calculations

 4+7=11

-Your code is expected to produce correct output when changing the values of the two variables a and b:
+Your code is expected to produce correct output irrespective of the two variables a and b's values:

 Source code Expected output